Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Occultist.md

 **Retain Focus:** 1–5.

-3rd level spell: 8d6 damage, and 10 ongoing damage; 10 ongoing damage on a miss.
+3rd level spell: `dice: 8d6` damage, and 10 ongoing damage; 10 ongoing damage on a miss.

 5th level spell: `dice: 8d10`damage, and 15 ongoing damage; 15 ongoing damage on a miss.

 7th level spell: `dice: 2d6*10` damage, and 25 ongoing damage; 25 ongoing damage on a miss.

-9th level spell: 2d10 x 10 damage, and 35 ongoing damage; 35 ongoing damage on a miss.
+9th level spell: `dice: 2d10*10` damage, and 35 ongoing damage; 35 ongoing damage on a miss.

 ##### Adventurer Feat